 A similar setting can be specified in Mail for Exchange settings under “Advanced Exchange Settings”:

 Exchange in Outlook

 Outlook for macOS can be configured to use certificate based authentication (as shown below) when setting up an Exchange account:

 Most VPN clients support either second factor authentication with certificates or certificate-based authentication.
 The VPN on macOS supports second factor authentication with certificates.
 To set up VPN, go to System Preferences and select Network.
-In the Network Pane, click the “+” button in the lower left corner and set up as shown below:
+In the Network Pane, click the “+” button in the bottom left corner; set up as shown below:

 Getting a Machine Certificate

 Some services on macOS require a Machine Certificate from Active Directory.
-The Kerberos credentials must be from a computer account in Active Directory, and the correct template must be selected, (commonly a template called Machine).
+The Kerberos credentials must be from a computer account in Active Directory; the correct template must also be selected (commonly a template called Machine).
 If the Mac is bound to Active Directory, getting a Machine Certificate is easy.
-Open Directory Utility by searching in spotlight and find the Computer ID:
+Open Directory Utility by searching in Spotlight and find the Computer ID:

 Now that you have the Computer ID, you will need a Kerberos ticket.
-To get a Kerberos ticket as the shown computer, run the following command in terminal:
+To get a Kerberos ticket, run the following command in terminal:

 sudo kinit -k '<machinename>'